cdrummey216/whoami/artofliving.md

 * Self-care, Honesty, Gratitude, Generosity, Respect, Encouragement, Acceptance, Compassion, Beauty, Humor, Spirituality, Supportiveness

  *Echoboxing* //external, internal
- * words or actions taken in order to *further* or *diminish* the echo. //responding to the progression of time, to plow and to sow, shadowboxing + chessboxing
+ * thoughts, words, or actions taken in order to *further* or *diminish* the echo. //responding to the progression of time, to plow and to sow, shadowboxing + chessboxing

 **Notes on values**